FrontEndSharedProject/a-detector-d/README.md

 # a-detector-d 🚫🕵

-You can detect nasty ad blockers.
+You can detect nasty ad blockers via ONE-LINE 🙀

 # Installation